 She had seen the book, bound with red and white checkered cloth, a few

-days before and her father gave it to her for her birthday.
+days earlier, and her father gave it to her for her birthday.
 Frank, a

 Jewish German national, lived in Nazi-occupied Amsterdam in the